Chapter 1:

 In the distance, I could see faint rays of light piercing through the darkness.
 Inadvertently, I felt my body drifting towards that light, as if it were making me a promise that I didn’t understand yet.

-“Waaaaa!”
+“WAAAAA!”
 A grating sound tore through my ears, jolting me from my endless slumber.
 Everything that happened next was a total blur.
 Gasping for air, I tried to focus my blurry eyes, only to see the world spinning around me.

-It seemed that the wish I had clung to in the darkness was unanswered.
-My mother died giving birth to me, and I was placed in an orphanage.
-The walls were made out of cracked stone bricks, with moss growing in the spaces between them.
+What little I could recall came in hazy flashes and fleeting images, but one thing was clear: the wish I had clung to in the darkness went unanswered as my mother died giving birth to me, and I was placed in an orphanage.

 ~ End of chapter ~